notallm/notallm.github.io/index.md

 layout: base
 ---

-I am a creative builder interested in A(G)I, NLP, generative AI, efficient data modelling, and applications of algorithms.
+I am a creative builder interested in A(G)I, NLP, generative AI, efficient data modeling, and applications of algorithms.
 I love to work on research, product, and nice problems.
+I also love philosophy and to think.

 I am currently working on building [Lipsti.cc](https://lipsti.cc), a research studio building AI experiences to augment human thought and creativity.
 Check out our first flagship product, [TextbookGPT](https://book.lipsti.cc).